City-of-Helsinki/ahti-ui/README.md

 , independant from react components.

 _NB:_ Currently we are not using the HDS yet due to HDS not being ready, we will add it #sooon.

+## SSR

+Hemo page is SSred
+Map is hydrated